-David is Research Co-ordinator of Communications and Media Studies in the School of Media, Film and Journalism at Monash.
+David is Director of the Monash Climate Change Communication Research Hub and Research Co-ordinator of Communications and Media Studies in the School of Media, Film and Journalism at Monash.
 Prior to joining Monash in 2003, David lectured at Griffith University and UNSW in the sociology of communications.

 He was educated at Swinburne University in Media Studies and the University of Melbourne, in Political Science and Social Theory, where he was awarded the Dwight Prize for political science, and a PhD in Social Theory.